Search for the Sage

-A famous town, Tzimarel, floats mysteriously on the water of a bay surrounded by tall mountains.
-The town is known for a magical coral that grows beneath its wooden streets.
-The coral is harvested, worked, and traded for all the needs of the citizens.
+A famous town, Tzimarel, floats mysteriously on the water of a bay surrounded by mountains.
+The town harvests and trades the magical coral that grows beneath its wooden streets.

-Recently the coral has begun to die and the town has begun to sink.
+Recently the coral has begun to die and the town is sinking.
 The monks who maintain the village can not stop the decay.
 They hire the PCs to find the legendary sage who once enchanted the coral that supports the town.
-The sage is said to live on a cloud-wreathed island in the center of the Hundred-league sea.
+The sage is said to live on a cloud-wreathed island in the center of the sea.

 Scene 1: at the docks

-- The Sun Chaser, a heavy three-masted barque under the ex-pirate Rika Tenfingers.
+- The Sun Chaser, a big three-masted barque under the Human ex-pirate Rika Tenfingers.
 She is greedy and never backs down from a challenge.
-She fears losing.
-The Sun Chaser is 100 ft. long, has two guns, and a crew of 20 sailors.
-(AC 19; Speed 15 ft.)
+The ship is 100 ft. long with a crew of 15.
+(AC 15)

 - Forest's Honor, a thin two-masted schooner under the High Elf Lucien Feldor.
 Lucien is haughty and loves prestige.
-He fears being ridiculed.
-The Honor is a fast 120 ft. long ship with a crew of 10.
-(AC 13; Speed 30 ft.)
+The ship is 120 ft. long with a crew of 20.
+(AC 13)

 - The Seahorse, a small single-masted cog under the heavyset Dwarf Karl Dugger.
-Dugger has a hearty laugh, loves food and fears illness.
-The Seahorse is an average 50 ft. long ship with a crew of 10.
-(AC 16; Speed 20 ft.)
+Dugger has a hearty laugh and loves food.
+The ship is 50 ft. long with a crew of 5.
+(AC 17)

 Scene 2: aboard ship

-The ship has 10 unsecured ropes.
-PCs and sailors can use their actions to attempt to tie the ropes properly to cleats on the rails (Dexterity - Slight of Hand DC 15).
-Players can instead try to secure a sail by climbing the mast (Strength - Athletics DC 15).
-There may be other clever ways to secure ropes.
-Each secured rope restores 1/10th of the ship's speed (round up).
+- Ropes The ship has 10 unsecured ropes.
+PCs and sailors can use an action to attempt to tie a rope to a cleat with a DC 15 Dexterity (Slight of Hand) check or secure a sail by climbing the mast with a DC 15 Strength (Athletics) check.
+There may be other ways to secure ropes.

-If any creature falls off the ship, they must make a DC 10 Strength - Athletics check to swim back to the ship and another DC 12 Strength - Athletics check to climb back aboard (if they have a rope, the DC is reduced to 5).
+- Water If any creature falls off the ship, they must make a DC 15 Strength (Athletics) check to swim back and climb aboard (if they are thrown a rope, no check is required).

-Lightning explosion, 10 ft. radius: DC 12 Dexterity save, 2d6 lightning damage on a failed save or half damage on a successful save.
+Lightning explosion, 10 ft. radius: DC 12 Dexterity save, 7 (2d6) lightning damage on a failed save or half damage on a successful save.